Fact-checked by the SnapMessages editorial team

 Introversion as a Leadership Asset, Not a Deficit

-Key Takeaway: The U.S. Bureau of Labor Statistics 2024 productivity study found a positive link between remote work and total factor productivity, giving federal empirical backing to async-first models.
+On the productivity evidence: The U.S. Bureau of Labor Statistics 2024 productivity study found a positive link between remote work and total factor productivity, giving federal empirical backing to async-first models.
 For introverted managers, async norms convert a personal strength into a measurable team performance advantage.

 How Do You Lead Asynchronously Without Losing Team Connection?